 Over the years, Ignatius became expert in the art of spiritual direction.
 He collected his insights in his book The Spiritual Exercises, one of the most influential books on the spiritual life.
 With a small group of friends, he conceived and founded the Society of Jesus (Jesuits) as “contemplatives in action.” (from ignatianspirituality.com)

 The Jesuits are arguably one of the most consequential Catholic orders of all time.
 Their impact on education, evangelization and church leadership (the current pope is a Jesuit) speaks for itself.
-I have always been intrigued with Ignatius and the concept of “contemplatives in action.”
-It is an oxymoron in most business circles (you are either a thinker or a doer), but it is a driving force in my life.
+I have always been intrigued by Ignatius and the concept of “contemplatives in action.”
+It’s an oxymoron in most business circles (you are either a thinker or a doer), but it’s a driving force in my life.

 Aristotle defined prudence as recta ratio agibilium, “right reason applied to practice.”
 The emphasis on “right” is important.
 We cannot simply make a decision and then describe it as a “prudential judgment.”
 Prudence requires us to distinguish between what is right and what is wrong.